Jinhong19/ultimate-survey/sample application/README.md

  - npm start
  - open http://localhost:3000/ in your web browser

+ ## For the newest version, also download the following
+ - npm i react-router-dom
+ - npm i @material-ui/core

 You can find the detailed information on how to perform common tasks in [this guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).